 the treatment of psoriasis and PsA (Griffiths et al. 2015; Blauvelt et al. 2017).
-The cytokine IL-23, involved in a wide range of pro-inflammatory processed as previously explained, is formed of two subunits: IL-23A/p19 and IL12-B/p40, the latter also being a component of IL-12 protein.
+The cytokine IL-23 is formed of two subunits: IL-23A/p19 and IL12-B/p40.
 Transcriptional studies have shown increased levels of p40 and p19 in psoriasis lesional skin and a role for both subunits in abnormal KC differentiation (Zhu2011; Lee et al. 2004).
-Psoriasis and PsA GWAS associations with the IL-23R have been reported in several studies, including a protective two SNP haplotype shared with CD in a German and American Caucasian cohort study (Nair et al. 2008; Strange et al. 2010; Tsoi et al. 2012).
-GWAS associations have also been established by proximity of non-coding lead SNPs to IL23A and IL12 genes, but direct functional evidence in regulation of their expression has not yet been established (Cargill et al. 2007; Strange et al. 2010; Tsoi et al. 2012).
-Interestingly, an IL-23 signal secondary to that reported by Tsoi et al., 2012 has been specifically associated with PsA, and independence from AS secondary signals for the same locus has also been demonstrated Tsoi2012,Bowes2015.
+Psoriasis and PsA GWAS associations with IL-23R have been reported, including a protective two SNP haplotype shared with CD (Nair et al. 2008; Strange et al. 2010; Tsoi et al. 2012).
+GWAS associations have also been established implicating IL23A and IL12 (Cargill et al. 2007; Strange et al. 2010; Tsoi et al. 2012).
+Interestingly, an IL-23 signal secondary to that reported by Tsoi et al., 2012 has been specifically associated with PsA Tsoi2012,Bowes2015.
 Regarding the genetics of the Th-17 pathway, its relevance is partly explained through the cross-talk with the IL-23 response, which mediates Th-17 cell differentiation and activation.
-Additionally, GWAS associations with intronic variants at TFs regulating the Th- 17 polarisation, such as IRF4 and STAT3, have also been identified for psoriasis and PsA (Tsoi et al. 2012; Huber et al. 2008; Harris et al. 2007).
+Additionally, associations implicating TFs regulating Th- 17 polarisation, such as IRF4 and STAT3, have also been identified for psoriasis and PsA (Tsoi et al. 2012; Huber et al. 2008; Harris et al. 2007).

 Genome-wide pathway enrichment analysis and intergenic regions

 New approaches using genetic association data have disclosed relevant biological processes by conducting genome-wide pathway analysis.
-In psoriasis, genome-wide pathway analysis has revealed association of novel processes, such as retinol metabolism, transport of inorganic ions and amino acids and
+In psoriasis, this has revealed association of novel processes, such as retinol metabolism, transport of inorganic ions and amino acids and

-post-translational protein modifications (PTMs) not previously related with the disease aetiology (Aterido2015).
+post-translational protein modifications (PTMs) (Aterido2015).

-As previously mentioned, the majority of the non-coding GWAS associations are located at intergenic regions and often lack functional characterisation.
-Therefore these variants tend to be associated to the nearest gene within few Kb away and which function is known and in line with current understanding of the pathophysiology.
-Nevertheless, some of these intergenic non-coding SNPs are located at regions depleted of genes for 300Kb or more.
-Some examples in psoriasis and PsA include chr1p36.23, chr2p15 and chr9q31.2.
+As previously mentioned, the majority of the non-coding GWAS associations are located in intergenic regions and often lack functional characterisation.
+Therefore these variants tend to be associated to the nearest gene but may occur in intergenic regions at a distance from any gene, including chr1p36.23, chr2p15 and chr9q31.2 in psoriasis and PsA.

-One of the most interesting regions is chr2p15, where the lead SNP and direction of association is shared with AS (https://www.immunobase.org).
-Within this locus, genes with a role in the immune response involve B3GNT2 and CMMD1,

-which are located at approximately 130Kb and 200Kb away from the GWAS lead SNP, respectively (Maine et al. 2007; Tsoi et al. 2012).
-Interestingly, the B3GNT2 gene was identified by the aforementioned genome-wide pathway analysis to contribute to the significant enrichment of the post-translational protein modifications pathway.
-Another relevant association is the chr1p36.23, shared with UC and proximal to a number of gene candidates including RERE, SLC45A1, ERRFI1 and TNFRSF9 (Tsoi et al. 2012).
-Unpublished capture-HiC data using the immortal KC cell line HaCaT has revealed interaction of SNPs in this locus with the promoter of the ERRFI1 gene, inhibitor of the epidermal growth factor receptor signaling required for normal KC proliferation (Ray-Jones et al. 2017).
+One of the most interesting regions is chr1p36.23, shared with UC and proximal to a number of gene candidates including RERE, SLC45A1, ERRFI1 and TNFRSF9 (Tsoi et al. 2012).
+Unpublished capture-HiC data using the immortalised KC cell line HaCaT has revealed interaction of SNPs in this locus with the promoter of the ERRFI1 gene, an inhibitor of the epidermal growth factor receptor signaling required for normal KC proliferation (Ray-Jones et al. 2017).

-Limitations and future of GWAS studies
+Limitations and future of GWAS